MicrosoftDocs/architecture-center/docs/guide/quantum/devops-for-quantum-computing.md

 Continuous Integration remains an important part of DevOps with hybrid quantum applications.
 As soon as code is ready and committed to the repository, it needs to be automatically tested and integrated into other parts of the software.
 For the pure classical parts of the application, [best practices for testing](../../checklist/dev-ops.md#testing) remain in place.
 The Microsoft Azure Well-Architected Framework also gives some [guidance on CI best practices](../../framework/devops/release-engineering-ci.md).

 The quantum components require special treatment.
 The components themselves require special execution environments.
-In addition, the integration point where these quantum components are used by classical components for orchestration purposes.
+In addition, the classical code where quantum components are managed (i.e., submitted and monitored at the quantum workspace) needs to be tested.

 Testing of quantum components includes following activities: